Article Overview: Pros & Cons of Living in Miami, Florida

-Another great even to know about is Miami Art Week (topically held the last week of November/first week of December).
+Another great event to know about is Miami Art Week (topically held the last week of November/first week of December).
 Also make sure to check out the Perez Art Museum Miami and the Museum of Contemporary Art.

 #12.
-The coffee culture
+The Coffee Culture

 Let’s wrap the pros of living in Miami with something that seems inconsequential but isn’t: good coffee.

 You’ll find your fair share of third-wave coffee roasters while living in Miami, to be sure, but what makes the coffee culture unique is the influence of Cuban culture.